 Candidates are admitted under the General Admission Requirements.
 Entry to the PhD Programme is competitive.
-Applicants must have completed a Master's Degree or equivalent.
+Applicants must have completed Masters degree or equivalent.
 A thesis-route Masters degree is desirable but not a requirement for admission.

-Details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar
+Details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this Calendar.